WardTec/senf/README.md

 ---

 ### Libraries
-senf is now able to use external JAR libraries to scan more file types than before.
-The most notable example of this is PDF files. senf uses  PDFBox to parse PDF files properly.
-It should be noted, that the PDFBox library depends on the  FontBox library.

-These libraries should be placed in the "libs" folder in order for senf to function properly.
-They may be named anything, and will still function.
+senf relies on the Apache Tika library (https://tika.apache.org/) to parse file types.
+This library should be placed in the "lib" folder in order for senf to function properly.
+While use of this library does allow senf to scan many file types, there is a caveat: currently, Tika does make use of temporary files while scanning; under normal circumstances, these are deleted when they are no longer used, but in certain circumstances (e.g. JVM crash) they might not get cleaned up.

 ---